bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 * The difference between autoloading, reloading, and eager loading
 * Configuration options and directory structure for autoloading
 * The difference between the *main* and *once* autoloaders
-* How Engines and Single Table Inheritance to work with autoloading
+* Considerations for Engines and Single Table Inheritance
 * How to customize file names and namespaces with `zeitwerk`
 * How to troubleshoot autoloading